luizirber/resume/resume_en.md

     -  Operationalization of the model for **seasonal climate forecasts**.

-    -  Python training for researchers, including setting up **IPython notebooks** and **parallel clusters** on the supercomputer.
+    -  Python training for researchers, including setting up **Jupyter notebooks** and **parallel clusters** on the supercomputer.

     From September 2008 to July 2009 I worked at [**Pinuts Studios**][5],